 Who may attend John Rex Charter School?

 Enrollment preference will be given first to students who live within the attendance zone.
-Students who live outside of the designated attendance zone need to apply using other priority levels.
-Starting in the 2019-20 school year, we will no longer accept applications from students in Tier 4.
+Students who live outside of the designated attendance zone need to apply using Tier 2.

-Tier 1: Any child residing within the John Rex attendance boundaries.
-Residency verification is required;
+- Any child residing within the John Rex attendance boundaries.
+Residency verification is required.

-Tier 2: A child who resides outside the John Rex attendance boundaries but within the district boundaries of OKCPS.
-Residency verification is required;
+- A child who resides outside the John Rex attendance boundaries but within the district boundaries of OKCPS.
+Residency verification is required.

 If, at any time, the number of eligible students applying for admission exceeds the capacity of the school/grade level, the Head of School will conduct a lottery, which shall be held within the priority level and/or grade level that is oversubscribed, to select the student(s) that may be admitted to John Rex.
 Enrollment and admission decisions will be based on school capacity limitations, class/grade capacity limitations, program availability, and/or educational needs of the student.
 Click here to view the John Rex non-discrimination policy.

-*NOTE: Students initially enrolling at JRCS beginning in 2016-17 and in subsequent years that wish to retain their seat, must annually complete an “Intent to Re-Enroll” form each spring, remain in good standing, and provide appropriate documentation to re-verify residency.
+*NOTE: Students that wish to retain their seat, must complete an “Intent to Re-Enroll” form each spring, remain in good standing, and provide appropriate documentation to re-verify residency.
 All students, regardless of admission year or admission tier, will be required to semi-annually reverify residency, submit requested documentation, complete all required re-enrollment forms and remain in good standing.
 Each family must provide one of the following documents: